mrbernnz/peach/w03/d03/exercises.md

 ##Exercise: The Siiiiimpsons (part 1: Make the family)
 Create an HTML page with an unordered list.

-Use JavaScript to **loop** through the following array and add each item to that list:
+In a script tag, use JavaScript to **loop** through the following array and add each item to that list:

 ```
 ["Homer", "Marge", "Bart", "Lisa", "Maggie", "Abe"]